jarecoo/practice/notes.md

 - Find a place of calm and strength inside yourself.
 Learn to love and have compassion for yourself like a very accepting, supportive parent would love you.
 Love yourself like Fred Rogers would love you.
 “When you’re capable of loving, accepting, and forgiving yourself no matter what, you’ll have the emotional energy to love, accept, and forgive others.
 When your cup is full of love to yourself, you could give more to others.” (https://www.reddit.com/r/howtonotgiveafuck/comments/8api2x/fear_of_not_being_good_enough_episode_2_constant/?st=JFSBV4P2&sh=fc412057)
 - “Whenever someone has done wrong by you, immediately consider what notion of good or evil they had in doing it.
 For when you see that, you’ll feel compassion, instead of astonishment or rage.”
 Marcus Aurelius, Meditations, 7.26; The Daily Stoic, p.
 82
 - “Nobody thinks they’re wrong, even when they are.
 They thing they’re right, they’re just mistaken…Could it be that the slights you’ve experienced or the harm that others have done to you was not inflicted intentionally?
 What if they they simply thought they were doing the right thing - for them, even for you?…How much more tolerant and understanding would you be today if you could see the actions of other people as attempts to do the right thing?”
 The Daily Stoic, p.82
+- “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
+It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108

 ### Be Nice, but Be Assertive; or, Avoid Manipulation
 - “When I do good I feel good.
 When I do bad I feel bad.
 That is my religion”